TristanvanLeeuwen/SimpleFWI/README.md

 The main function is *misfit.m*, which takes as input the medium parameters $m$ and the data $d_i$ (and definitions of $P$, $q_i$, $\omega$ etc.) and returns the misfit value, its gradient and a function handle to compute the action of the Gauss-Newton hessian.

-For an example, see */examples/marm.m*, which uses a simple BB iteration to solve the optimization problem.
+For an example, see */examples*, which uses a simple BB iteration to solve the optimization problem.
-Replace this with your favourite optimization algorithm and you're ready to roll!
+To run these, you need to install the SPOT library: https://github.com/mpf/spot

 Feel free to contact me with any questions, suggestions, etc.